SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_dac/readme.md

 - There are three operating mode in AUX DAC controller:
   - Static Mode Operation: DAC will give out constant voltage output for a programmed DAC.
   - FIFO Mode Operation: DAC controller can be kept in FIFO mode to play continuously digital word on DAC.
 This mode can be used for playing Single tone waveform in DAC.
-  - Reference voltage for ADC operation: DAC controller can be kept in a mode where DAC output will be used as reference voltage to ADC channel input.
+  - Reference voltage for ADC operation: This mode is currently not supported
 - DAC will work only in single ended.
 - Monotonic by design - based on input sample it will give equivalent output.